nknsh0000/createNAQs/README.md

-# make NAQ from SQuAD
+# create NAQ from SQuAD

 ### Packeges used:
 - tqdm